-The base salary and benefits form the fixed remuneration and are based on prevalent market practice.
+Base salary and benefits form the fixed remuneration and are based on prevalent market practice.

-The variable remuneration drives and rewards best-in-class performance by way of continuously setting ambitious and stretched targets.
-The variable remuneration consists of short-term and long-term elements:
+Variable remuneration drives and rewards best-in-class performance based on ambitious and stretched targets.
+It consists of short-term and long-term elements:

-- The short-term variable remuneration is based on Geberit's value drivers sales, earnings before interest and tax (EBIT), return on invested capital (ROIC) and earnings per share (EPS), as well as individual objectives that are embedded in the annual performance management process.
-This remuneration balances the reward of individual performance and company success. - The long-term variable remuneration is based on the return on invested capital (ROIC) and aims to reward sustainable performance, to align the interests of management to those of shareholders and to foster long-term retention of the executives.
+- Short-term variable remuneration is based on the value drivers sales, earnings before interest and tax (EBIT), return on invested capital (ROIC) and earnings per share (EPS), as well as individual objectives that are embedded in the annual performance management process.
+This remuneration element rewards individual performance as well as company success. - Long-term variable remuneration is based on the return on invested capital (ROIC) and aims to reward sustainable performance, to align the interests of management with those of shareholders and to foster retention of the executives.

-The variable remuneration is capped in order to not reward inappropriate risk-taking or short-term profit maximisation at the expense of the long-term health of the company (see also \rightarrow Remuneration architecture, Group Executive Board).
+Variable remuneration is capped to avoid rewarding inappropriate risk-taking or short-term profit maximisation at the expense of the long-term health of the company (see also \rightarrow Remuneration architecture, Group Executive Board).